apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

 6. **Update** the Cordova script reference in your **www/index.html** file (and any other files that contain the script reference) to point to the new **cordova.js** file
 7. Delete your **"CordovaLib"** folder, and copy the **"CordovaLib"** folder from the new project into your project's root folder

-NOTE: Starting with Cordova 3.0.0, projects do not come with any plugins, you will have to install the ones you require for your project using the `plugman` CLI utility - see the Core Plugin Install Guide.
+NOTE: Starting with Cordova 3.0.0, projects do not come with any plugins, you will have to install the ones you require for your project using the `plugman` CLI utility - see the "Using Plugman to Manage Plugins".

 ## Upgrading 2.8.0 projects to 2.9.0 ##